 1. Board Membership Criteria.
 Membership on the Board should be confined to those individuals who can, on the basis of their knowledge and experience, make valuable contributions to the overall conduct of the business.
-The Nominating and Governance Committee is responsible for developing and recommending Board membership criteria to the

-Board for approval and for periodically reviewing these criteria.
+The Nominating and Governance Committee is responsible for developing and recommending Board membership criteria to the Board for approval and for periodically reviewing these criteria.
 In assessing potential new directors, the Committee will consider individuals from various disciplines and diverse backgrounds.
-Board candidates, including incumbent directors, are considered based upon various criteria, including their broad-based leadership and business skills and experiences, prominence and reputation in their professions, global business and social perspective, concern for the long-term interests of the stockholders and personal integrity and judgment - all in the context of an assessment of the Company's perceived needs of the Board at a given point in time.
+Board candidates, including incumbent directors, are considered based upon various criteria, including their broad-based leadership and relevant business skills and experiences, prominence and reputation in their professions, global business and social perspective, ability to effectively represent the long-term interests of the stockholders and personal integrity and judgment - all in the context of an assessment of the Company's perceived needs of the Board at a given point in time.
+The Nominating and Governance Committee believes that the following experience and skills, among others, are important in creating a diverse and well-rounded Board: (a) significant current or prior leadership experience (such as service in a significant leadership role, including as a chief executive officer, or other executive officer or significant leadership position); (b) leadership experience on public company, non-profit or other boards; (c) knowledge of the Company's business, the consumer packaged goods industry or other complementary industry; (d) experience in emerging technology, innovation (including digital media and e-commerce), brand building or other relevant areas; (e) relevant retail or customer experience; (f) significant mergers and acquisitions or strategy experience; (g) international experience; (h) financial and accounting expertise and (i) regulatory experience (including experience in the health and wellness sector).
+In addition, the Board recognizes the value in diversity and endeavors to assemble a Board with diverse skills, professional experience, perspectives, race, ethnicity, gender and cultural background.
 The ability of incumbent directors to contribute to the Board is also considered in connection with the re-nomination process.
 The Nominating and Governance Committee reviews the qualifications of Board candidates in light of the criteria approved by the Board and recommends the Company's director candidates to the Board for election by the Company's stockholders at the Annual Meeting of Stockholders.
 The Committee also recommends to the Board candidates to be elected by the Board as necessary to fill vacancies and newly created directorships.